The miniversal deformation of certain complete intersection monomial curves: Abstract

 \section{Abstract}

-The aim of this paper is to provide an explicit basis of the miniversal deformation of a monomial curve defined by a free semigroup---these curves make up a notable family of complete intersection monomial curves.
-First, we dispense a general decomposition result of a basis of the miniversal deformation of any complete intersection monomial curve.
-As a consequence, we explicitly calculate this basis in the particular case of a monomial curve defined from a free semigroup.
-This explicit computation yields some estimates for the dimension of the moduli space of these family of curves.
+The aim of this paper is to provide an explicit basis of the miniversal deformation of a monomial curve defined by a free semigroup---these curves make up a notable family $\mathcal{C}$ of complete intersection monomial curves.
+First, we dispense a general decomposition result of a basis $B$ of the miniversal deformation of any complete intersection monomial curve.
+As a consequence, we explicitly calculate $B$ in the particular case of a monomial curve defined from a free semigroup.
+This direct computation yields some estimates for the dimension of the moduli space of the family $\mathcal{C}$.